• Home

 PSave to Pinterest

-Fall-off-the-bone BBQ ribs without a smoker, without a grill, without standing outside in the heat.
-The trick is the boil-and-bake method: simmer the ribs in seasoned water for an hour to break down connective tissue, then transfer to the oven, slather with BBQ sauce, and bake at 325°F for another hour.
+Enjoy BBQ ribs without a smoker, grill, or spending time outdoors.
+The secret is in the boil-and-bake method, where you first simmer the ribs in seasoned water for an hour to break down the connective tissue.
+Then you transfer the ribs to the oven, douse them in BBQ sauce, and bake at 325°F for an hour.
+The outcome is rib meat that is so tender that just the lightest tug will make it slide off the bone.

-Whatever rib rack you bought will work.
-The only real rule is don’t skip the boil — that’s what separates fall-off-the-bone tender from chewy oven-baked ribs.
+The method is lenient.
+Any BBQ sauce will do.
+Every rib rack will suffice.
+The only real rule is don’t skip the boil — that is what separates fall-off-the-bone tender from chewy oven-baked ribs.

 Ingredient Breakdown